-Annette Kraus has been an active in-class parent volunteer, designing and assisting with art, science, and literacy projects.
+Annette Kraus is active in the local educational nonprofit arena, desiging projects, writing grants and providing operational support.
 A firm believer in the value of arts integration, Annette seeks to enhance opportunities for exploration of self and creative expression in the formal classroom.
 She holds degrees in Finance and Computer Science from the University of Pennsylvania, and has worked in investment banking and IT project management.
 Annette lives in Portland with her four children.

 Co-FOUNDer, Piano instructor